chrisbloom7/dotfiles/README.md

   - [`scripts/configure-macos`](./scripts/configure-macos) Updates various settings on macOS to my preferred configuration.
 (This tends to be the most brittle of the setup scripts as it relies on specific settings and paths that may change between macOS versions.)
   - [`scripts/install-prerequisites`](./scripts/install-prerequisites) A script that installs several prerequisite applications.
 These will be installed automatically by the `setup` script, but you can also run it anytime before that if necessary or if you just need a bare bones setup.
 (Running `./script --bootstrap` is equivalent to running this script.)
 - `Brewfile*`s: a set of files that tell Homebrew what applications to install.
-  - [`Brewfile`](./Brewfile) Non-essential applications that I like to have installed on my development machines.
-This file will be skipped if the `--minimal` flag is passed to `setup`.
-  - [`Brewfile.minimal`](./Brewfile.minimal) A list of applications I consider to be essential.
-If the `--minimal` flag is passed to `setup` then only these programs will be installed.
 - [`setup`](./setup) The main entry point for setting up development environments.

 > [!TIP]